 The Top Things Buyers Should Know When Buying A Condo — (SC Coast)

 - Living in an HOA.
-For those of you who have never lived in a neighborhood with an HOA I highly recommend you learning about them before (condo) hunting.
+For those of you who have never lived in a neighborhood with an HOA I highly recommend you learn about them before (condo) hunting.
 If you have only lived in a detached home without neighbors that are in close proximity to you, you’ve likely never lived in a community with a Home Owners Association.
 Plus, you’d know because you’d have to pay dues.
 What’s an HOA?
+A condo is in what’s called a horizontal property regime (or HPR), which simply means the real property (land) allows for two houses or more to be built on one parcel.
+Thus, homes are built attached and upward.

 - What Are The Regime Fees? (oftentimes referred to as HOA fees).
 If you haven’t read the article written in the links above I suggest you go back and familiarize yourself with what regime fees are and their function.
 The monthly dues are a collection of monies used to help pay for things necessary for the HOA / Community to function properly.
 Lastly, the amenities.
 I think it’s probably obvious the nicer & more amenities your community has the higher the regime fees.